Bubblin-Superbooks/purell/README.markdown

 # Purell Hand Santizer for HTML

 Purell is used to extract manuscript from any kind of file format and prepare it for conversion into a raw [Superbook](https://bubblin.io/docs/format).
-It is `pure` CLI utility to sanitize low quality markup into clean markdown compatible markup.
+It is `pure` CLI utility to sanitize low quality markup into clean markdown compatible markup—the principal.

 ### How to use